penrynjohnp/logicapps-labs/docs/logic-apps-agent-in-a-day/07_create_agent_loop_workflow.md

 1. Click on the Tool action to configure the settings as follows:
     The Name and Description of the tool will assist the agent in matching the action to be performed with the available tools.

-    - Rename the activity to `Get Operational Run book`
+    - Rename the action to `Get Operational Run book`
     - **Description:**
         ```
         This tool will retrieve the Integration Team's operational runbook that includes troubleshooting documentation and steps to resolve those issues.